 I also reconsidered my priorities in deciding whether to accept the freelance position.
 I have mentioned before that my professional goal is to land a full-time, work-at-home writing position.
 Something I look forward to doing each day and that pays me enough to live on.

 I have to admit I haven’t been as aggressive in finding that position as I should have been.
-So I’m hoping this motivates me to be more pro-active in seeking these types of positions.
+So I’m hoping this motivates me to be more pro-active.
 Like all jobs, there will be a lot of competition.
 But I’ve been on a good trend professionally since the last few months of last year, so the timing should be good, too, right?

 I have become a member of the Society of Professional Journalists, which actually quickly led to this earlier mentioned offer of the freelance position.
 So I want to continue to explore how this organization can help me reach this goal.